On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Experiments and Results

 \subsection{Results and Discussion}

 The results presented in Tables~\ref{tab:test_protocol1}~and~\ref{tab:test_protocol2} consistently demonstrate that the vanilla lifting models do not learn the equivariance property from the data (see the performance on the \textit{Original} vs. \textit{Rotated}).
-However, we straightforwardly solve this by augmentation, resulting in vanilla+aug models outperforming both fully equivariant and hybrid+aug models, across all the \textit{Rotated} datasets.
-Notably, the performance of the +aug models, in most cases, is slightly reduced on the \textit{Original} datasets, since they do not contain poses resembling full-body rotations.
+However, we address this effectively via augmentation, resulting in vanilla+aug and hybrid+aug models outperforming their fully equivariant and non-augmented counterparts, across all the \textit{Rotated} datasets.
+Notably, the performance of the +aug models, in most cases, is slightly reduced on the \textit{Original} datasets, since poses resembling full-body rotations are underrepresented in them.
 Furthermore, the domain generalisation of the vanilla models (see \textit{Original} MPII-INF-3DHP results) and vanilla+aug models (see \textit{Rotated} MPII-INF-3DHP results) is better than that of other models, suggesting that the augmentation does not incur overfitting to a specific dataset.

-Overall, the relation between the performance of the different model types on the \textit{Rotated} datasets can be written as\\ \phantom{center} vanilla+aug > hybrid+aug > fully equivariant > hybrid > vanilla \\ confirming our intuition that strictly imposing the equivariance constraint Eq.~\eqref{eq:equivariance} on a lifting model harms the task performance while guaranteeing robustness to rotations by design.
-Coherently, hybrid+aug models are closer in performance to that of vanilla+aug, indicating that relaxing the equivariance constraint (the rotation-invariance of the depth prediction in this case) is a step in the right direction.
+Overall, augmentation-based models (vanilla+aug and hybrid+aug) consistently achieve the best performance, followed by fully equivariant and non-augmented (hybrid and vanilla) models, confirming our intuition that strictly imposing the equivariance constraint Eq.~\eqref{eq:geometrical_consistency} on a lifting model harms the task performance while guaranteeing robustness to rotations by design.
+These observations are supported by the qualitative examples presented in Figures~\ref{fig:qual_3dhp},~\ref{fig:qual_emdb},~and~\ref{fig:qual_sportscap}, and more in the Supplementary Material.

-These observations are consistently supported by the qualitative examples presented in Figures~\ref{fig:qual_sportscap}~and~\ref{fig:qual_3dhp}, where vanilla+aug models demonstrate more accurate 3D pose estimations.
-More qualitative results are shown in Figures~\ref{fig:qual_sportscap2}~and~\ref{fig:qual_sportscap3}.

-Remarkably, the best performing models (vanilla+aug) are also among the fastest to train and have the fastest inference, as presented in Table~\ref{tab:time}.
+Remarkably, the best-performing models overall, vanilla+aug, are also among the fastest to train and have the fastest inference, as presented in Table~\ref{tab:time}.
 While the augmentation adds to the training time, in total it constitutes only an insignificant fraction of the training time required by fully equivariant models.

-All in all, the baseline ResNet~\cite{martinez17_3dbaseline} endowed with equivariance learned by augmentation clearly exhibits a favourable performance/training/inference trade-off, followed closely by PoseFormer+aug.